Did you know that 50 percent of new customers are drawn in by signage?

 6. KG Summer Sunshine Regular

 Here’s a great font created by Kimberly Geswein.
 The cute text looks like a doodle from someone’s notebook.
 That said, using this font on your logo or menu design will certainly give your cafe a playful appeal.
-In the same vein, it might be a good way to relate with a younger audience segment.
+In the same vein, this design inspiration will be a good way to relate with a younger audience segment.

 7. Fredericka the Great Font